DenktMit-eG/local-dev-cluster/README.md

 ### Setup / Recreate using Earthly

-You can also use the Earthly scripts to install or recreate the cluster within minutes.
+You can also use the [Earthly](https://github.com/earthly/earthly) scripts to install or recreate the cluster within minutes.

-NOTE: This will not install [prerequisities](#Prerequisites)
+NOTE: This will not install the [prerequisities](#Prerequisites).
+Furthermore, note that open-source earthly reached end-of-life.

 #### Create
 ```bash